LiteObject/books-and-notes/CLEAN_CODE.md

 # Clean Code: A Handbook of Agile Software Craftsmanship
 By Robert C Martin

-Certainly!
-Here is a chapter-by-chapter summary of "Clean Code" by Robert C. Martin:

 ## Chapter 1: Clean Code
 This chapter introduces the concept of clean code and emphasizes its importance.
 It discusses the characteristics of clean code and provides insights from various well-known programmers on what clean code means to them.